 Reason: From discussions with the programme team the visitors were satisfied that anyone successfully completing this programme would be eligible to apply for registration with the HCPC.
 It was also clear that anyone who received an exit award would not be eligible to apply to the HCPC Register.
-However, in the documentation submitted by the education provider the visitors could not determine how students were informed about what impact achieving the 300 credit level 6 'Ordinary Degree in Social Work Studies' would have on their ability to apply to the Register.
+However, in the documentation submitted by the education provider, the visitors could not determine how students were informed about the impact of achieving an alternative exit award on their ability to apply to the Register.
 Therefore the visitors require further evidence of how the programme team ensure that students understand which awards confer eligibility to apply to the HCPC Register and which do not.